valador/deepfacelab-docker-multi/README.md

 ## Other
 1. Not used Conda or other stuff like virtualenv
 2. In Linux use only 5GB ram... why?
 I have 16gb ram and no pagefile, all work.
 In Windows 10 - 16 gb ram too low, need 32gb pagefile.
+3. Without conda - more stable and no crash system